 The second order vertical moment in a marine diesel engine with six or more working cylinders plays an essential role in determining whether there is a possibility of hull girder vibration.
 The first three or four natural modes of vertical vibration of the hull girder is generally twice that of the RPM of the engine.
 It leads to a possibility of vertical vibration owing to the resonance.

-The designer needs to get the values of second order vertical movements of the engine from the manufacturer.
+The designer needs to get the values of second-order vertical movements of the engine from the manufacturer.
 It is needed to calculate the Power Related Unbalance (PRU).
 Its value helps the designer to plan what to do next.
-Moment compensators can be tuned in a manner that the residual moments generated by them is canceled by the second order vertical moment of the main engine.
+Moment compensators can be tuned in a manner that the residual moments generated by them are canceled by the second-order vertical moment of the main engine.

 A table is recommended for referencing while trying to figure out if there is a need for compensators.
 But if the analysis is done at an early stage of designing, the designer can choose a different engine altogether.